 The carnival in Goa began as a celebration of the arrival of spring and the end of the Christian fasting period of Lent during the Portuguese colonial rule in Goa.

-Panjim, Mapusa, Margao, and Vasco will be among the four key locations where the carnival will be held.
+Porvorim, Panaji, Morjim, Mapusa, Margao, and Vasco will be among the five key locations where the carnival will be held.

-Bright, colorful costumes and masks are common carnival wear in Goa, frequently decorated with jewels and feathers.
-Women often wear saris or gowns, while males typically dress in pants and shirts.
+Bright, colourful costumes and masks are common carnival wear in Goa, frequently decorated with jewels and feathers.
+Women often wear saris or gowns, while men typically dress in pants and shirts.
 People are encouraged to wear whatever makes them feel comfortable and that captures the festive atmosphere of the carnival because the dress code is typically fairly loose.

 The Carnival Festival of Goa includes parades, music, dance, and food festivals, among other things.
 There are also cultural events and competitions, such as the Carnival King and Queen competition.